mobxjs/mobx-state-tree/docs/concepts/volatiles.md

 Some tips:

 1. Note that multiple `actions` calls can be chained.
 This makes it possible to create multiple closures with their own protected volatile state.
-2. Although in the above example the `pendingRequest` could be initialized directly in the action initializer, it is recommended to do this in the `afterCreate` hook, which will only once the entire instance has been set up (there might be many action and property initializers for a single type).
+2. Although in the above example the `pendingRequest` could be initialized directly in the action initializer, it is recommended to do this in the `afterCreate` hook, which will only be called once the entire instance has been set up (there might be many action and property initializers for a single type).

 3. The above example doesn't actually use the promise.
 For how to work with promises / asynchronous flows, see the [asynchronous actions](async-actions) section.